Peiran Xiao

 Working Papers

-Incentivizing Agents through Ratings [New draft coming soon]
+Incentivizing Agents through Ratings (Job Market Paper) [Draft]

 What is the optimal rating scheme to incentivize effort?

 I study the optimal design of ratings to motivate agent investment in quality when transfers are unavailable.
-The principal designs a rating scheme that maps the agent’s quality to a possibly stochastic score.
+The principal designs a rating scheme that maps the agent’s quality to a (possibly stochastic) score.
 The agent has private information about his ability, which determines his cost of investment, and chooses the quality level.
 The market observes the score and offers a wage equal to the agent’s expected quality.
-For example, a school incentivizes learning through a grading policy that reveals students' quality to the job market.
+For example, a school incentivizes learning through a grading policy that discloses the student’s quality to the job market.

 I reduce the principal’s problem to the design of an interim wage function of quality.
 When restricted to deterministic ratings, I provide necessary and sufficient conditions for the optimality of simple pass/fail tests and lower censorship.
-In particular, when the principal's objective is expected quality, pass/fail tests (lower censorship) are optimal if the ability distribution has an increasing (unimodal) density.
+In particular, when the principal’s objective is expected quality, pass/fail tests are optimal if agents’ abilities are concentrated towards the top of the distribution, while pass/lower censorship is optimal if abilities are concentrated towards the mode.
 The results generalize existing results in optimal delegation with voluntary participation, as pass/fail tests (lower censorship) correspond to take-it-or-leave-it offers (threshold delegation).
-Additionally, I provide sufficient conditions for pass/fail tests and lower censorship to remain optimal without restriction to deterministic ratings.
-Pass/fail tests remain optimal for quality maximization if the ability density is increasing.
+Additionally, I provide sufficient conditions for deterministic ratings to remain optimal when stochastic ratings are allowed.
+For quality maximization, pass/fail tests remain optimal if the ability distribution becomes increasingly more concentrated towards the top.

 Allocating Positional Goods: A Mechanism Design Approach [Draft]